Who was Dale DeArmond?

 In her lifetime, DeArmond created thousands of drawings, sketches and carved blocks.
 While many of these would end up in a woodcut or wood engraving print edition, not all were.
 In fact, many items DeArmond produced could be considered "unique" or "one-of-a-kind."
 For whatever reason, she may have decided not to continue with an edition and only produced one copy.

-As of March 2023, there are approximately 750 print titles listed.
-Despite this, it's likely that DeArmond – in her expansive fifty-year artistic career – produced over 400 woodcut titles, 800 wood engraving titles, and roughly 30 titles in other mediums.
+As of September 2024, there are approximately seven hundred and fifty print titles listed.
+Despite this, it's likely that DeArmond – in her expansive fifty-year artistic career – produced over four hundred woodcut and eight hundred wood engraving titles, and roughly sixty titles in other mediums.
 This proves challenging to document as many of her print titles are unknown to the market.

 Most collectors want prints and original works in excellent, as-issued condition.
 Because DeArmond hand-pulled most of the prints herself, the terms "new" and "mint" really do not apply, but condition does play a factor in dictating value.